 Substitutions for sugar

 Eliminating refined sugar from recipes is a great first step.
 There are many alternatives that can provide sweetness in a healthier way.
-For example, in addition to sugar and sugar substitutes, fruit juices and fruit sauces can be used.
+For example, in addition to sugar and sugar substitutes, fruits and fruit sauces can be used.
 These can also partially substitute for fats in cake recipes.

 Some artificial sweeteners can be successfully used in cake recipes.
 Because they taste so much sweeter than sugar, very little is needed.
 Be sure to check the label to see if a brand is recommended for baking - some are better than others.
 Check artificial sweetener brands’ websites for specific baking recommendations.